Liberty State Park: Liberty State Park Conservation, Recreation, and Community Inclusion Act

 The administration of Governor Chris Christie proposed various commercial activities for the park.
 In 2017, it suggested leasing large parts of the waterfront for private marinas.

-Caven Point is a 22 acre man-made piece of land and sits adjacent to the Liberty National Golf Course.
+Caven Point is a 22-acre man-made piece of land and sits adjacent to the Liberty National Golf Course.
 It is the only sandy beach along the shoreline and home to various migratory birds.
 Proposals to protect the land have been made in the New Jersey Legislature such as the Liberty State Park Protection Act to specifically protect the park from all development without a severe vetting process and public scrutiny.

 That proposal has been rejected by both the senate and the assembly for its exclusion of the surrounding community.
-The Liberty State Park Conservation, Recreation, and Community Inclusion Act was passed in July 2022 with and as a result the community which had been intentionally left out of the conversation for decades would now be a part of the decision making within this park. “ The Liberty State Park Conservation, Recreation, and Community Inclusion Act establishes a 17-member Liberty State Park Design Task Force within the New Jersey Department of Environmental Protection (NJDEP) to assist with developing short-term plans to improve public use at the park.
+The Liberty State Park Conservation, Recreation, and Community Inclusion Act was passed in July 2022 with and as a result of the local community feeling it had been left out of the conversation for decades would now be a part of the decision making within this park.
+The Liberty State Park Conservation, Recreation, and Community Inclusion Act establishes a 17-member Liberty State Park Design Task Force within the New Jersey Department of Environmental Protection (NJDEP) to assist with developing short-term plans to improve public use at the park.
+In 2023, the Commissioner of the NJDEP, Shawn LaTourette, assured the public that while active recreation facilities will be added to specific areas of the park, they will not be for-profit private facilities.

-“For far too long, Liberty State Park has been neglected, and it is time we finally put in the work needed to establish it as the crown jewel of New Jersey’s park system,” said State Sen. Brian Stack (D-32), who served as a sponsor of the bill in the Senate.”

-Task Force

-Additionally, the Task Force would develop a long-term master plan to improve park facilities and amenities, create new transportation and mobility services, and further preserve the park’s natural resources.”